Haram City

 Haram City is a major affordable housing project being developed in Egypt by Orascom Development in 6th of October City.
-Construction of the project began in May 2007, and as of summer 2010 there were around 25,000 residents.
-By its scheduled completion in 2012, it was planned to house 400,000 residents.
+Construction of the project began in May 2007, and as of summer 2010 there are around 25,000 residents.
+By its scheduled completion in 2012, it will house 400,000 residents.

 Haram City represents the largest private investment in affordable housing in Egypt.
 Resident incomes are limited to $320 a month for individuals and $450 for families.
-Some residents have complained that the location is isolated and lacking in work opportunities.
-The development includes features such as schools, a hospital, and a shopping mall.
+Despite these intentions, some residents have complained that the location is isolated and lacking in work opportunities.
+The development will include such features as schools, a hospital, and a shopping mall.